bempp/bempp-cl/joss/paper.md

 can create single layer, double layer, adjoint double layer and hypersingular operators.
 For Maxwell problems, both electric field and magnetic field operators can be used.

+## Discretisation and solvers
+Operators are assembled using OpenCL or Numba based dense assembly, or via interface to fast multipole methods.
 Internally, Bempp-cl uses PyOpenCL [@pyopencl] to just-in-time compile its operator assembly routines on a wide range of CPU and GPU compute devices.
 On systems without OpenCL support, Numba [@numba] is used to just-in-time compile Python-based assembly kernels, giving a slower but still viable alternative to OpenCL.